Make (software): Rules

 Ignoring errors and silencing echo can alternatively be obtained via the special targets .IGNORE and .SILENT.

 Microsoft's NMAKE has predefined rules that can be omitted from these makefiles, e.g. c.obj $(CC)$(CFLAGS).

 Macros

-A makefile can contain definitions of macros.
+A makefile can define and use macros.
 Macros are usually referred to as variables when they hold simple string definitions, like CC=clang.
 Macros in makefiles may be overridden in the command-line arguments passed to the Make utility.
 Environment variables are also available as macros.